-InSight's landing site is expected to look much the same in all directions: flat, no big hills nearby and few large rocks in view.
-That expectation is based on many high-resolution images taken from orbit as part of thorough evaluations for selecting the site.
+The camera on InSight's arm will take images to make a 360-degree panorama of the surroundings after landing.
+The panorama is expected to look much the same in all directions: flat, no big hills nearby and few large rocks in view.
+That expectation is based on many high-resolution images taken from orbit, as the site was evaluated.

 The site lies in the western portion of Elysium Planitia, centered at about 4.5 degrees north latitude and 135.9 degrees east longitude.
 The spacecraft has a better than 99 percent chance of coming down within a "landing ellipse" surrounding the targeted center of the site.
 InSight's landing ellipse is about 81 miles (130 kilometers) west-to-east and about 17 miles (27 kilometers) north-to-south.

-"Planitia" is Latin for a flat surface, geometric plane or geographical plain.
-"Elysium" is from the ancient Greek name for an afterlife paradise, usually referred to in English as the Elysian Fields.
+Planitia is Latin for a flat surface, geometric plane or geographical plain.
+Elysium is from the ancient Greek name for an afterlife paradise, usually referred to in English as the Elysian Fields.

 InSight has several very specific requirements for its landing location.
 One is being close enough to the equator for the lander's solar array to have adequate power at all times of the year, and another is to have the right conditions for keeping the spacecraft's electronics warm.
-That combination limits eligible sites to a band just north of the equator, between 5 degrees north latitude and 3 degrees north latitude.
+That combination constrains eligible sites to a band just north of the equator, between 5 degrees north latitude and 3 degrees north latitude.

 Also, the elevation must be low enough to have sufficient atmosphere above the site for a safe landing, because the spacecraft will rely on the atmosphere for deceleration with a parachute during descent.
 The safety criterion for elevation of the site is at least 8,200 feet (2.5 kilometers) lower than a reference zero elevation that is used as Mars' equivalent of "sea level."

 Only three areas on Mars meet these basic engineering constraints for InSight.
 Besides Elysium Planitia, the only other two areas are Isidis Planitia and Valles Marineris.

 The Context Camera (CTX) and High Resolution Imaging Science Experiment (HiRISE) cameras on NASA's Mars Reconnaissance Orbiter played important roles in evaluating candidate landing sites on Mars.
 HiRISE images revealed individual rocks down to the size of about 3 feet (1 meter) across and CTX images provided regional context.
 Stereo pairs of images provided three-dimensional information used for evaluating the steepness of slopes.
 HiRISE took about 150 images of candidate InSight landing sites.

 The landing site for InSight, in relation to landing sites for seven previous missions, is shown on a topographic map of Mars.

 Rockiness and slope are factors in landing safety and are also important in determining whether InSight can succeed in its mission after landing.
-A close, overly steep slope could foil the robotic arm's access to a sufficiently large work area beside the lander.
+An overly steep nearby slope could foil the robotic arm's access to a sufficiently large work area beside the lander.
 A steep slope in the wrong direction could jeopardize adequate power output from the solar arrays.
 A large enough rock at the landing site could block one of the solar arrays from opening.
-Rocks and steep slopes could also prevent placement of the seismometer and heat-flow probe on the surface.
+Rocks and steep slopes could also prevent placing the seismometer and heat-flow probe on the surface.